richardribucanperales/a-bit-of-coins/readme.md

 -   Shell terminal or Python IDE
 -   bs4 library, installed using pip install bs4
 -   urllib.request library, pre-installed by python
--   An hearty interest in profit
+-   A hearty interest in profit

 Desired Outcomes
 ================